Pokémon, I Choose You!: Book adaptation and re-releases

 A children's book adaptation of the episode was released in July 1999.
 It was published by Scholastic Corporation and written by Tracey West.
 The episode was released on VHS and DVD on November 24, 1998, and December 13, 1998, respectively as part of the first volume of Indigo League: "Pokémon: I Choose You Pikachu!"
 The release also included the following two episodes ("Pokémon: Emergency!", and "Ash Catches a Pokémon").

 Nintendo announced on September 24, 2004, that two Game Boy Advance Video cartridges, featuring "classic" episodes from the early days of the Pokémon series, would hit stores on September 27 that year.
 The Pokémon episodes were packaged in two separate packs containing two episodes each, and the four episodes available were "Pokémon, I Choose You!", "Here Comes the Squirtle Squad", "Beach Blank-Out Blastoise", and "Go West Young Meowth", all from season one.
-In 2017, a Pokémon movie based on the first episode was released, titled Pokémon the Movie: I Choose You.
+In 2017, a Pokémon movie based on the first season and named after the first episode was released, titled Pokémon the Movie: I Choose You!.